 Here you will find posts featuring well known classical and jazz musicians, composers known and not very well known, and performances and recordings of extraordinary musicians that are known and not very well known.
 I hope that you will find the posts interesting and educational and will visit my blog often.
-Here is a Polonaise called Moonlight on the Vistula that I wrote.
-Enjoy.
+Here is a beautiful Japanese song by Tamezō Narita (1893-1945) called Hamabe no Uta (Song of the Seashore) which I recorded on the violin and piano.

 Making Adjustments to a Grand Piano before Performance